-As of the October 3, 2022 student count, 59,670 students were enrolled in SPCSA-sponsored schools.
-Overall, 46.4% of students qualify for Free or Reduced-Price Lunch, 9.2% of students are English Learners, and 9.8% are students who receive Special Education services.
+As of the October 2, 2023 student count, 61,883 students were enrolled in SPCSA-sponsored schools.
+Overall, 50.9% of students qualify for Free or Reduced-Price Lunch, 10% of students are English Learners, and 10.4% are students who receive Special Education services.
 As shown in the graphs below, compared to the state, the SPCSA serves a lower percentage of students in these three student groups, all of which have been historically underserved.
-However, the SPCSA has seen steady increases in these student populations over the past three years and has also made significant progress in recent years toward serving a population representative of the state with regard to race and ethnicity, now serving a comparable percentage of students identifying as Black, Pacific Islander and White.
+However, the SPCSA has seen steady increases in these student populations and is within a few percentage points in Students with Disabilities and English Learners.
+The SPCSA has also made significant progress in recent years toward serving a population representative of the state with regard to race and ethnicity, now serving a comparable percentage of students identifying as Black, Pacific Islander and White.
 SPCSA-sponsored schools continue to serve a lower percentage of students that identify as Hispanic/Latino compared to overall statewide student demographics.